circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 where
     C: Consensus,
 {
-    NewRound(Round), // Start a new round, currently must be 0 Proposal(C::Proposal), // A proposal has been received, must be complete Vote(SignedVote<C>), // A vote has been received Timeout(Timeout), // A timeout has occurred
+    StartRound(Round), // Start a new round, currently must be 0 Proposal(C::Proposal), // A proposal has been received, must be complete Vote(SignedVote<C>), // A vote has been received Timeout(Timeout), // A timeout has occurred